victorhazbun/milo/README.md

 TODO: Write usage instructions here

-## Contributing
+## Contributing to Milo

-1. Fork it
+1. Fork the project.
-2. Create your feature branch (`git checkout -b my-new-feature`)
+2. Make your feature addition or bug fix.
-3. Commit your changes (`git commit -am 'Added some feature'`)
+3. Add tests for it.
+This is important so I don’t break it in a future version unintentionally.
-4. Push to the branch (`git push origin my-new-feature`)
+4. Commit, do not mess with rakefile, version, or history. (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull).
-5. Create new Pull Request
+5. Send me a pull request.
+Bonus points for topic branches.